-Both the shafts are rested on the housing through hinge joints.
-The housing is assumed flexible and made of structural steel.
+Both shafts are rested on the housing through roller bearings.
+The housing is modeled as a flexible body made of structural steel.
 It is mounted on the ground as well as connected to the engine at one of its ends.

-Note: To reduce the computation time, linear elements are used in the discretization while modeling the housing.
+Note: To reduce the computation time, linear elements are used for modeling the displacement of the housing.
 To get more accurate results, quadratic elements can be used.